Introduction

 Spotlight definition

 What is a spotlight?
 It is the association of a point light with a cone.
 The spot in itself is not a type of light, like an area light.
-The cone is basically a light filter and we should be able to use on any lights, like in Guerilla Render.
+In Guerilla Render, the cone is basically a light filter and we can use it on any lights.

 You can mix a cone (light filter) with a distant light in Guerilla to get the best of each element.